AI is a tool. Not an OpenAI subscription.

 Most "AI integrations" are thin wrappers around ChatGPT.
 It works — but it ships every prompt, every document, every customer conversation to a US provider.
 For legal, medical, public-sector or R&D contexts, that's not an option.

-Why not just OpenAI or Anthropic?
+Why not just OpenAI or Gemini?

 Because you hand yourself over to a provider who can unilaterally change prices, terms of use, API behavior and regions — without your input.
 Every major LLM vendor in the last two years has pushed price increases, model deprecations and rate-limit changes that customers could not respond to except by paying.